cratebind/development-checklists/frontend.md

 ### Is each AC fully implemented?
 - [ ] Have you run this code in different browsers (plus mobile browsers) & view sizes?
 - [ ] Does it match the design in all viewports / device
+- [ ] Is this commit complete or will we need to come back and finish this feature *OR* Are there any dependencies that are needed to make this feature work as intended?
+Ie: front end, back end, third party, etc.
+    - [ ] if so, is there sufficient comments/notes about what is needed?

 ### Is authentication handled properly?
 - [ ] If this code accesses a restricted resource, is it protected from unauthorized users?